Monitoring the COVID-19 epidemic with nationwide telecommunication data: Ethics declarations

 \section{Ethics declarations}

 \textbf{Competing interests.} S.F. declares membership in a \emph{COVID-19 Working Group} by the \emph{World Health Organization} (WHO) but without competing interests.
-Furthermore, S.F. acknowledges funding from the \emph{Swiss National Science Foundation} (SNSF) on data-driven health management, yet outside of the submitted work.
-The funding bodies had no control over design, conduct, data, analysis, review, reporting, or interpretation of the research conducted.
+J.P. and S.F. acknowledge funding from the \emph{Swiss National Science Foundation} (SNSF) on data-driven health management (grant 186932).

-\textbf{Ethics approval.} Ethics approval \mbox{(2020-N-41)} was obtained from the institutional review board at ETH Zurich.
+\textbf{Ethics approval.} Ethics approval \mbox{(2020-N-41)} was obtained from the institutional review board at (name anonymized for blind peer-review).

 \textbf{Author contributions.} J.P. and S.F. contributed to conceptualization, data collection, data analysis (modeling), results interpretation, and manuscript writing.
 J.F.P. contributed to conceptualization, data collection, data analysis (exploratory), results interpretation, and manuscript writing.